 - Sleeping bags for winter temperatures: 2–3.5 TOG

-Of course, temperatures can vary considerably during different seasons – so simply test which sleeping bag is comfortable for your little one.
+Of course, temperatures can vary greatly in different seasons – so just test which sleeping bag is comfortable for your little one each time.

 Baby sleeping bag with or without sleeves – which is better?